xplosionmind/pise-notes.club/_notes/Logic and Philosophy of Science I/Introduction to Scientific explanation.md

 ---
 <p class="date">26<sup>th</sup> November 2020</p>

+[Scientific Explanation](https://plato.stanford.edu/entries/scientific-explanation/ "Scientific Explanation on Stanford Encyclopedia of Philosophy") on Stanford Encyclopedia of Philosophy

 How do scientific theories achieve the task of explaining science?\
 The explanatory power of scientific theory relies on the laws it's built upon.